Shelling in east Ukraine, Russia nuclear drill raise tension

 U.S. President Joe Biden said late Friday that based on the latest American intelligence, he was now “convinced” that Putin has decided to invade Ukraine in coming days and assault the capital.

-A U.S. military official said an estimated 40% to 50% of those ground forces have moved into attack positions closer to the border.
-The official, who spoke on condition of anonymity to discuss internal U.S. assessments, said the change has been underway for about a week and does not necessarily mean Putin has settled on an invasion.
+A U.S. military official said an estimated 40% to 50% of the Russian ground forces massed around Ukraine have moved into attack positions closer to the border.
+The official, who spoke on condition of anonymity to discuss internal U.S. assessments, said the change had been underway for about a week and did not necessarily mean Putin has settled on an invasion.

 Lines of communication between Moscow and the West remain open: the American and Russian defense chiefs spoke Friday.
 French President Emmanuel Macron scheduled a phone call with Putin on Sunday.
 U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.

-Note: This version has been corrected to show that Russia’s drills in Belarus involved conventional forces and drills involving strategic nuclear forces took place elsewhere.